-Viral tests for a current COVID-19 infection.
+Viral tests look for a current COVID-19 infection.
 They use respiratory samples, such as a swab from inside your nose or saliva from your mouth, to determine if you are currently infected with SARS-CoV-2, the virus that causes COVID-19.
 Depending on the testing site, results may be available within a few minutes, a few hours or may take several days if the sample is sent to a laboratory for analysis.

-If you think you have been exposed to the virus and are exhibiting symptoms of COVID-19, get tested right away.
+If you think you are exhibiting symptoms of COVID-19, get tested right away.
 Take the CDC’s COVID-19 Viral Testing Tool or read below.

 - Are experiencing symptoms of COVID-19, test right away.

 - Were exposed to COVID-19 and do not have symptoms.

 - At least 5 days after exposure with day 0 being the day of contact.
 While you are waiting on test results, quarantine from others to limit the possibility of disease spread.

 - Have been asked or referred to get tested by your school, workplace, healthcare provider, or state, local, tribal or territorial health department.

 - Are visiting someone at high risk for severe COVID-19 illness.

 Results from your viral test will indicate that you either: